 Casablanca is Morocco’s largest city and its modern heartbeat.
-It is not a place defined by nostalgia, but by movement, work, and everyday life.
-Understanding Casablanca means seeing how Morocco functions today.
+It is not a place frozen in the past, but a city that shows how Morocco lives today — fast, coastal, professional, and deeply social.

-1. Visit the Hassan II Mosque with perspective
+1. See the Hassan II Mosque with the right mindset

-The Hassan II Mosque is one of the largest mosques in the world and the most recognizable landmark in Casablanca.
-Facing the Atlantic Ocean, it reflects national pride, modern engineering, and traditional craftsmanship.
+The Hassan II Mosque is Casablanca’s most iconic landmark and one of the largest mosques in the world.
+Set directly beside the Atlantic Ocean, it reflects national pride, modern engineering, and refined craftsmanship.

 2. Walk the Corniche and feel the Atlantic rhythm